-Five of the models we tested are available in a mid-cut version, including the award-winning Guide Tennie and Boulder X. These two mid-cuts, as well as the Camp Four and Mountain Trainer, have the same construction and soles as their low-cut brothers.
-The Zen mid-cut is constructed differently but is similar to the models we tested.
-These over-the-ankle versions often have a Gore-Tex liner, or the option.
-Check the "Other Versions" sections located at the end of each individual review for all the available flavors.
+Five of the models we tested are available in a mid-cut version, including the La Sportiva TX4, Five Ten Guide Tennie, La Sportiva Boulder X. These two mid-cuts have the same construction and soles as their low-cut brothers.
+These over-the-ankle versions often have a Gore-Tex liner or the option.
+Check the "Other Versions" sections located at the end of each review for all the available flavors.

 Best Uses for Approach Shoes

 The variety of terrain and distances we encounter approaching and descending from climbs places quite different demands on our footwear.
-The Five Ten Guide Tennie and La Sportiva Boulder X are the best do-everything products we tested.
-The Guide Tennie, with soft Stealth rubber, climbs better, and the Boulder X hikes better, especially in loose dirt or mud.
+The La Sportiva TX4 and Five Ten Guide Tennie are the best do-everything products we tested.
+The Guide Tennie, with soft Stealth rubber, climbs better, and the TX4 hikes better, especially in loose dirt or mud.
 If you travel to many climbing areas, these are your best bet.
 Below, you will find recommendations for specific climbing areas and types of terrain.

 Approaching Rock Climbs

 The multi-pitch climbs in Red Rock Canyon outside of Las Vegas present a different approach and descent scenario.
-Longer, with much more steep terrain on loose rock and dirt, the approaches demand a shoe that hikes well, has good traction on steep dirt, and can still bust out 4th class terrain.
-The Guide Tennie is a great option here, especially for tricky approaches like the slabs that lead up to Levitation 29 and the Rainbow Buttress.
+Longer, with much more steep terrain on loose rock and dirt, the approaches demand a shoe that hikes well, has excellent traction on steep dirt, and can still bust out 4th class terrain.
+The La Sportiva TX2 and the Arc'teryx Acrux SL are great options here, especially for tricky approaches like the slabs that lead up to Levitation 29, where you'll need a shoe that climbs 4th class, has enough support for a long hike, /and/ is light on your harness.
 Models that focus more on support and comfort for hiking are also well suited.
-The Five Ten Camp Four and Boulder X are two of the best hiking models we tested, and are great Red Rock shoes.
-These two both have better traction in dirt and sand than the Guide Tennie.
+The La Sportiva TX4 and the Five Ten Access are two of the best hiking models we tested, and are exceptional Red Rock shoes.

 Easy Alpine Rock Climbs